sage-org/sage-engine/README.md

 - Set *enable_indexscan*, *enable_indexonlyscan* and *enable_nestloop* to **on**
 - Set all the other enable_XYZ options to **off**

-These changes force the PostgreSQL query optimizer to generate the desired query plan for SaGe resume queries.
+These changes force the PostgreSQL query optimizer to generate the desired query plan for the SaGe resume queries.

 ## Data ingestion